MrNeRF/gaussian-splatting-cuda/README.md

 - **-d, --data_path [PATH]**
   Specify the path to the training data.

+- **-f, --force**
+    Force overwriting of output folder.
+If not set, the program will exit if the output folder already exists.

 - **-o, --output_path [PATH]**
   Specify the path to save the trained model.
 If this option is not specified, the trained model will be saved to the "output" folder located in the root directory of the project.